rsvim/rfc/3-EventLoop.md

 Main use cases of a VIM editor for async runtime are:

-- Resolve filesystem (directories and file reading) for external scripts and plugins.
+- Resolve filesystem (directories and file reading) for external scripts and plugins, and run them.
-- Load and execute external scripts.
 - Event subscription (in Vim editor it's called [auto commands](https://vimhelp.org/autocmd.txt.html#autocmd.txt)) and trigger callbacks.
+- Timeout tasks.
+- The `async` annotated javascript functions.

+These use cases usually require we submit an async task to a queue, schedule and run them later.
+Thus we would like a very general task queue inside the event loop, which can be selected along with crossterm's hardware events.